surasint/surasint-examples/spring-boot-jdbi/10_spring-boot-two-databases/README.txt

         http://localhost:8080/api/user1/list
         http://localhost:8080/api/user2/list

+I have spent quite some time to create such this example.
 If this example helps you, please donate some Bitcoin(BTC) to 35E8iE7e2YCw3aKRe4NsFkuHAwKkPHtCtg